Boy Scouts of America: Membership controversies

 In May 2015, Boy Scouts of America President Robert Gates said it was time to end the ban on gay leaders.
 Gates said it "cannot be sustained" any longer.
 On July 10, 2015, the Boy Scouts of America Executive Committee agreed, and referred the matter to the National Executive Board.
 On July 27, 2015, the Boy Scouts of America National Executive Board voted to lift the organization's blanket ban on openly gay leaders and employees.
 Local chartering organizations are still permitted to set their own standards based on religious principle for selecting the adult volunteers for their unit.

 On January 30, 2017, the Boy Scouts of America announced that transgender children who identify as boys would be allowed to enroll in boys-only programs, effective immediately.
 Previously, the sex listed on an applicant's birth certificate determined eligibility for these programs; going forward, the decision would be based on the gender listed on the application.
 Joe Maldonado became the first openly transgender child identifying as a boy to join the Scouts on February 7, 2017.
-In 2016, he was rejected from the Boy Scouts for being transgender, but the policy was changed after his story became nationally known.
+He had been rejected from the Boy Scouts in 2016 for being transgender, but the policy was changed after his story became nationally known.

-On October 11, 2017, the Boy Scouts of America announced that girls would be welcomed into Cub Scouts beginning in fall of 2018, with an early adopter program beginning on January 15, 2018, in councils that wished to participate early.
+On October 11, 2017, the Boy Scouts of America announced that girls would be welcomed into Cub Scouts beginning in late 2018, with an early adopter program beginning on January 15, 2018, in councils that wished to participate early.
 The announcement included the statement that girls in Cub Scouting will simply be called "Cub Scouts".
 The flagship program of Boy Scouts of America, previously known as "Boy Scouting", became known as Scouts BSA on February 1, 2019, when the program opened to girls.
 Members of Scouts BSA are known as "Scouts".
-On November 6, 2018, the GSUSA filed a federal trademark lawsuit seeking to block the BSA from rebranding itself simply as "Scouts"; this is not the first time the two organizations have legally contested the use of the term scout.
+On November 6, 2018, the Girl Scouts organization filed a federal trademark lawsuit seeking to block the BSA from rebranding itself simply as "Scouts"; the two organizations had previously litigated the use of the term scout.

+On May 7, 2024, the BSA announced that it would change its name to Scouting America.
+The name change officially went into effect on February 8, 2025, the 115th anniversary of the organization.
+The Scout Oath, Law and program remain unchanged.
+The uniforms also remain the same but are embroidered with the new name.
+The change does not affect the name of their flagship program, "Scouts BSA" which was renamed from "Boy Scouts" in 2019.